jeffknupp/sandman/README.md

 * Authentication supported!
     * Entire API and admin can be protected by HTTP Basic Auth.
 See the docs for more details.
+* ETAGs
+    * Resources return the proper ETAG header and should reply with a 304 after the first request.
+This greatly improves the throughput and performance of the API.

 ## Version 0.9.2